ray-cast/ray-mmd/Materials/README.md

 Occlusion
 -------------
 　　The ambient occlusion (AO) is an effect that approximates the attenuation of environment light due to occlusion.
-Bacause `sky lighting` from many directions, cannot simply to calculating shadows in the real-time.
+Bacause `Sky lighting` from many directions, cannot simply to calculating shadows in the real-time.
 A simply way able to replaced by using `occlusion map` and `SSAO`, and also you can set zero to the `const float occlusion = 1.0` if you don't want `diffuse` and `specular`.